 - MeBoy currently does not support Gameboy Advance games.
 The Gameboy Advance is a completely different architecture from the Gameboy and Gameboy Color, and has much higher performance demands.

 - Some games will not run.
-There is an incomplete compatibility list for MeBoy, and the list for JavaBoy can be found here.
-Most games will either work with both or neither emulator, but there are exceptions.
+There is an incomplete compatibility list for MeBoy, with other users reporting whether games work for them.

 - Some Sony Ericsson phones (including K700i) will misinterpret button presses when the joystick is held in some direction.
 This means only buttons 5, 7 and 9 can be reliably used together with the joystick, and the other buttons work "sometimes".
 (This is not really a MeBoy issue per se, but it is a limitation when playing Gameboy games.)